Calcification is when calcium deposits form. This may be due to age. However, there are also links to infection, injury, or cancer.

 Calcium is one of the most abundant minerals in the body.
 It is present in the bones, teeth, and bloodstream.
-Sometimes, a health professional may find calcium deposits in different organs throughout a person’s body.
-They call this condition “calcification.”

 Read on to learn about the different types of calcification, including their symptoms, causes, and treatments.

-Depending on the location, calcification can be a sign of:
+Depending on the location, calcification can indicate:

 - tissue repair